s-be/generator-atomic/README.md

 |   |       ├── breadcrumb.spec         # Test: Galen Specfile for Layout Tests
 |   |       └── breadcrumb.yaml         # Content Model for this module
 ```

+## Note for Windows-Users:
+Windows Users with npm3/node5 should use the Microsoft PowerShell.
+The Standard-Shell has Problems with the prompts.

 ## Contributing

 You can contribute by